 The stunning Gloucester Cathedral is popular among filmmakers — it has also appeared in the shows Sherlock and Doctor Who.
-It has stood for centuries, and one British King — Edward II — is buried there.
+It has stood for centuries, and one king of Britain, Edward II, is buried there.

 13. Christ Church College Great Hall — The Great Hall

 Perhaps most famous of the Hogwarts’ settings is the Great Hall of Hogwarts.
 It was shot in the actual Great Hall at Christ Church College in Oxford.
 Christ Church itself is an epicenter of British culture — Philip Pullman’s amazing His Dark Materials series is set in part at the college, and the place has been name-checked by everyone from Shakespeare to Yeats to Evelyn Waugh.
 Alumni include King Edward VII, Lewis Carroll, John Locke, and briefly, Albert Einstein.
 So, it’s worth a visit regardless.

 Lacock Abbey in southwest England has been used for a number of Harry Potter shots — it’s where Snape’s potions class took place, where Harry found the Mirror of Erised, and where Harry first heard the basilisk in The Chamber of Secrets.

 Glencoe is yet another stunning location from the Scottish Highlands.
 It has been used as the site of Hagrid’s hut in particular, but has been used for a number of other shots as well.
 It’s close to Fort William, so it would fit easily into a trip on the Jacobite steam train and to Loch Shiel.

 None of the actual films were shot here, but the Universal Studios theme park may be the best choice for someone traveling with little kids.
 There are three parks, one in Orlando, one in Hollywood, and one in Osaka, Japan, and they feature recreations of Hogwarts, Hogsmeade, and Diagon Alley.